jsogarro/artOfCode/week4/problemSet3.md

 # Art of Code Problem Set 3
 Please submit your completed problem set in a javascript file for our review.
-The deadline to submit your answers to this problem set is **Monday, February 10th at 6:29 PM**.
+The deadline to submit your answers to this problem set is **Saturday, February 13th at 11:59 PM**.

 ## Reading Assignment